abs-platform/abs-software/Velocity/README.md

 <br>

 ### Test 3 - Compute velocity (using rectangles) and time elapsed
-This algorithm receive the parameters of the rectangles in which the detection algorithm finds the satellite of the first and the second photograph taken by the mobile phone camera.
+This algorithm receives the parameters of the rectangles in which the detection algorithm finds the satellite of the first and the second photograph taken by the mobile phone camera.
 Then, a conversion from rectangle to circle is made.
 Considering both circles, it computes the velocity in each axis.
 Moreover, it computes the time elapsed to estimate the velocity.
 Finally, it shows the results regarding both the velocity and the time elapsed.

 ```
 double time_elapsed;